2026 RBC Heritage Guide

 The Michelob Ultra Club

-The Michelob Ultra Club sells food and beverages on the Heritage Lawn to spectators of legal drinking age.
+The Michelob Ultra Club sells beverages on the Heritage Lawn to spectators of legal drinking age.

 Tito’s Golf Club